Lorne sausage: Preparation

 Sausage meat (beef, pork or more usually a combination of the two) is minced with rusk and spices, packed into a rectangular tin with a cross-section of about 10 cm square, and sliced about 1 cm thick before cooking.
 Square sausage has no casing, unlike traditional sausages, and must be tightly packed into the mould to hold it together; slices are often not truly square.

-Occasionally, it has a length of caseless black pudding or haggis through the middle, in the style of a gala pie.